India entry requirements for Kuwait passport holders

 May be checked

 Kuwaiti passport holders need a visa to visit India in 2026.
-Apply for an e-Visa online before you travel — it covers tourism, business, and medical visits.
-Processing takes a few days, and your passport must be valid for at least six months from your arrival date.
+The fastest route is the e-Visa, which you apply for online before you travel — it covers tourism, business, and medical visits.
+Processing typically takes 3–5 business days, and your passport must be valid for at least six months from your arrival date.

 Entry requirements